forkcms/forkcms/UPGRADE_3.5.md

 ## Filesystem component

 With this release we introduce the Filesystem component into Fork CMS.
-This component allows us to interact with the filesystem
+This component allows us to interact with the filesystem.

-More info about the Console component can be found on: http://symfony.com/doc/current/components/filesystem.html
+More info about the Filesystem component can be found on: http://symfony.com/doc/current/components/filesystem.html

 ### Upgrading your module

-There are several pieces of code that should be replaced
+There are several pieces of code that should be replaced.

-#### Backend

 In the backend the filesystem component is available through the container.
-So each time you need the filesystem-object you should use:
+So each time you need the filesystem-object in the backend you should use:

 	BackendModel::getContainer()->get('filesystem');

+In the frontend the filesystem component is available through the containser.
+So each time you need the filesystem-object in the backend you should use:

+	FrontendModel::getContainer()->get('filesystem');

 Below you can find all changes you should apply to make your module compatible with this release.
+Make sure you use the correct method to retrieve the container.

 ##### SpoonFile::exists

 	SpoonFile::exists(...);

-Should become
+Should become:

 	BackendModel::getContainer()->get('filesystem')->exists(...);